-Sherry Loveless is an editor, designer, publisher, and artist with an empathic, curious nature, and an equally curious last name (that very much belies her nature).
+Sherry Loveless is an editor, creative director, and communications strategist with an empathic, curious nature, and an equally curious last name (that very much belies her nature).

-Over the next 15 years, Sherry developed her editorial, production, and publishing industry acumen as her new business, Catsworth Publishing Services, LLC evolved.
-Sherry has worked with international, traditional publishers like Cambridge University Press; BioMedCentral/Springer Nature; and Taylor & Francis.
-Sherry has provided editorial, design, and production services for final deliverables on contracts for: USAID, DoD/DARPA, the White House, Homeland Security, Congress, and NASA.
-She co-developed and helped run the publishing and production division of a 501(c)(3) science and technology think tank and research institute press.
+Over the next 15 years, Sherry developed her editorial, design, production, and publishing acumen as her new business, Catsworth Publishing Services, LLC evolved.
+She gained experience with international, traditional publishers like Cambridge University Press, BioMedCentral/Springer Nature, and Taylor & Francis.
+Since then, Sherry’s editorial and artistic work has graced the pages of books, journals, and websites, and the walls of universities, galleries, and private homes.

 Who is that orange cat?